Resources for Trumpet Players

 In no particular order:

 • Mouthpiece Comparator - this site contains CAD cross sections of mouthpieces from many different manufacturers.
-A useful tool to understand the true differences between various makers and sizes in terms of rim contour, cup depth, diameter, and other key metrics.
+A useful tool to understand the true differences between various makers and sizes in terms of rim contour, cup depth, diameter, volume, and other key metrics.

 • Phil Snedecor’s 2 Minute Videos - Phil is a well regarded professional player on the east coast who has done it all.
 His 2 minute videos are digestible and hold up on multiple viewings.